hwdsl2/setup-ipsec-vpn/docs/clients.md

 ![Android VPN workaround](images/vpn-profile-Android.png)

+### macOS send traffic over VPN

+OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [OS X](#os-x) section above and complete these steps.
+Save VPN configuration and re-connect.

+1. Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
+1. Click the **TCP/IP** tab, and make sure **Link-local only** is selected in the **Configure IPv6** section.

+After trying the steps above, if your computer is still not sending traffic over the VPN, check the service order.
+From the main network preferences screen, select "set service order" in the cog drop down under the list of connections.
+Drag the VPN connection to the top.

 ### iOS 13 and macOS 10.15

 If your iOS 13 or macOS 10.15 (Catalina) device cannot connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
 Find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
 Save the file and run `service ipsec restart`.
 Then reconnect the VPN.